Frequently Asked Questions – Fort Lauderdale, FL

-Just like medical doctors, osteopathic doctors must first complete an undergraduate program at a university, and then they have to attend an accredited osteopathic medicine program.
-Once they graduate, they do a years-long residency at a hospital or clinic as well as complete other coursework to refine their skills.
+Just like medical doctors, osteopathic doctors must first complete an undergraduate program at a university, and then they have to attend four years at an accredited osteopathic medicine program.
+Once they graduate, they do three or four years of residency.
+Some even do an extra year after that for fellowship training in an area of special interest.

 What is the difference between a DO and a chiropractor?